MaybeCarter/plex-wiki/README.md

 Great!
 You made a Plex account and got all set up for an optimal streaming experience.

 ## Download Apps
 Plex has apps for pretty much every device you'd ever want to stream media on.
 Unfortunately, on mobile devices you do have to make one-time in-app purchase of $5 to be able to stream media.
-If you're on desktop, download the desktop app [here for Mac](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=macos#plex-app) or [here for Windows](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=win#plex-app).
+If you're on desktop, download the  app [here for Mac](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=macos#plex-app) or [here for Windows](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=win#plex-app).

 Plex is also available on all major set-top boxes and smart TVs.
 > If you have both a smart TV and set-top box, I _beg_ you to use the Plex app on the set-top box instead of the smart TV app.
 Actually, you should use _every_ app on the set-top box instead of the smart TV alternative.